Mast and facilities at base of mast

 Mast from above showing the buildings surrounding the

 base of the mast.
 This would have included the seam

 whinch engine room, plus officer and passenger accommodation

 site was agreed at Karachi (now part of Pakistan since the

 partition of the country in 1947) in .
 This was agreed to

-site was located outside Karachi and in 1927 the construction
+site was located outside Karachi in 19525, as a preference

-of an airship mast, hydrogen plant and hanger began.
+in 1926 and an airship mast, hydrogen plant and hanger.